What is project management? Benefits, process, and tools

 Not every company or team has a formal project management process.
 Whether you work at a large organization or a fast-growing startup, formal project management may not be something your team has prioritized yet.
 But now, you’re finding it increasingly difficult to stay organized and collaborate with teammates.
 You might be wondering if you need project management—except that’s just a thing for teams with dedicated project managers, right?

 Well, maybe not.
 At Asana, we think project management skills help teams complete projects more efficiently.
 Finding a way to plan, manage, and execute work is relevant for every team and company.
-And while you may not need every piece of a traditional project management system, your team could still benefit from some of the fundamental parts of project management.
+That’s where project management with Asana can make a difference, providing just the right tools to implement these fundamentals.

 See Asana in action